 Reinstall windows 11

-Also, there is option to reset or reinstall windows 11 without losing any data and make it fresh and new.
+Also, there is an option to reset or reinstall Windows 11 without losing any data and make it fresh and new.

 - Press the Windows key + X and select settings from the context menu,

 - Click on the system then the Recovery option, and click on the Reset PC option,

 - Select the option between Keep my files and Remove everything

 - Next, click on local reinstall then click next, And finally, when you are ready click on the reset button.

 - Your computer will reset to the factory settings preserving your files.